 4) Start the Bluetooth Service Again

 Bluetooth requires its support service to run correctly.
-If this particular service is out of order, you get issues like seeing your Bluetooth headset detection failed.
+If this particular service is out of order, you get issues like seeing your Bluetooth headphones not connecting issue.
 To restart this service, do the following:

 - First, go to Start, type Run in Search, and open the Run app.
 Type “services.msc” in the bar, and click “OK”.

 - When the Services window opens, scroll and find the “Bluetooth Support Service”.